[HISTORY: Adopted by the Board of Aldermen (now City Council) of the City of Chicopee 3-19-2019 by Ord. No. 19-17. Amendments noted where applicable.]

 The Superintendent of the Department of Public Works shall administer, implement and enforce this chapter.
 Any powers granted to or duties imposed upon the Department of Public Works may be delegated in writing by the Superintendent of the Department of Public Works to employees or agents of the Department of Public Works.

-The Sewer Commission may promulgate rules and regulations to effectuate the purposes of this chapter.
-Failure by the Sewer Commission to promulgate such rules and regulations shall not have the effect of suspending or invalidating this chapter.
+The Superintendent may promulgate rules and regulations to effectuate the purposes of this chapter.
+Failure by the Water and Sewer Commission to promulgate such rules and regulations shall not have the effect of suspending or invalidating this chapter.

-The aggrieved person shall file a written request for such a hearing within seven days after the day the Superintendent's order was served or given, in the office of the Sewer Commission.
-The Sewer Commission shall set a time and place for such hearing, and shall inform the petitioner thereof, in writing.
+The aggrieved person shall file a written request for such a hearing within seven days after the day the Superintendent's order was served or given, in the office of the Water and Sewer Commission.
+The Water and Sewer Commission shall set a time and place for such hearing, and shall inform the petitioner thereof, in writing.

 At the hearing, the petitioner shall be given an opportunity to be heard and to show why the order or decision of the Superintendent should be modified or withdrawn.

-Not less than three Commissioners shall constitute a quorum, and a majority of the quorum shalt be required in order to sustain, modify, or withdraw an order or decision of the Superintendent.
+Not fewer than four Commissioners shall constitute a quorum, and a majority of the quorum shall be required in order to sustain, modify, or withdraw an order or decision of the Superintendent.

 Civil relief.
 If anyone violates the provisions of this chapter, regulations, permit, notice, or order issued hereunder, the Department of Public Works may seek injunctive relief in a court of competent jurisdiction to restrain the person from activities which would create further violations or compelling the person to abate or remediate the violation.